wyang342/http-server-three/README.md

 - The user will send a `GET` request to our server for an HTML form
 - Our server will send back the form
 - The user receives the form and fills it out with a random fact
+- The form info is sent back to the server
+- Our server parses the fact data from the request
 - Our server will write the new fact to our CSV file
+- The server returns a redirect to a page that displays the new fact.

 Before we do any of that, we'll have to add the ability to deal with params to our `Request` class.

 #### Query Params
-Params can be sent in two ways: via a GET request and via a POST request.
+Params can be sent in two ways depending on whether you are sending a a GET request or a POST request.
 Query params are sent as part of the url `/users/search?name=thor&city=chicago` in GET requests.
 The question mark indicates the start of the params string.
 From there, key/value pairs are matched with `=`.
 Each individual key value pair is separated by `&`.

 More often, params are sent via POST requests.
 We're going to create a route containing a form and collect the params upon submission.